Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Titans stats and trends

-- In Tennessee's 17 games this year, it has 10 wins against the spread.
+- Tennessee has played 17 games, with 10 wins against the spread.

-- So far this season, the Titans have been installed as favorites by a 3-point margin or more nine times and are 4-5 ATS in those games.
+- The Titans have an against the spread record of 4-5 in their nine games when favored by 3 points or more so far this season.

-- Tennessee's games this year have hit the over eight times in 17 opportunities (47.1%).
+- Tennessee's games this year have eclipsed the over/under eight times in 17 opportunities (47.1%).

+- The Titans put up 24.6 points per game, comparable to the 22.1 per matchup the Bengals surrender.

-- When Tennessee totals more than 350.8 yards, the team is 5-4 against the spread and 6-3 overall.
+- Tennessee is 5-4 against the spread and 6-3 overall when the team churns out more than 350.8 yards.

 - The Titans have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.